woojoo666/arcana-notes/notes9.md

 * notice that we actually indented the `then` and `else` statements more than the `if` statement this time
 * in this case, it improved readability and isn't confusing
 * so depending on the case, it can make sense to use indentation in multi-line if-expressions

 		if ()
 			then
 		else if ()
 			then
 		else
 			then

 		... if ()
 		... if ()
 		... otherwise

-actually this is ambiguous, can be interpretted as either list items, or a single chain of if-else instead
+* actually this is ambiguous, can be interpretted as either list items, or a single chain of if-else
+* instead we have to go back to

 		... if ()
 		else ... if ()
 		else ...

-remember that this does not work well for nesting though
+* remember that this does not work well for nesting though

-then and promises
+* `then` and promises
+* if we do use a `if then else` structure, then note that it may conflict with other uses for `then`, eg in promises

+* I think we should gear our if-expressions to expressions where the condition is on a single line
+* we shouldn't worry about multi-line conditions
+* if you want a multi-line condition, put it in a separate variable, or `with` keyword

+* I think for now, we should just stick to `... ? ... else ...` ternary syntax,
+* and we will think about adding if-expressions or inverse if-expressions later

 ### revisiting local/scoped insertion and collectors